-Even if it’s slow, creating products one-by-one is pretty simple, but it’s slow.
+Even if it’s slow, creating products one-by-one is pretty simple.
 Amazon provides all the relevant attributes for you, and you only have to fill in the blanks.
-There are tool tips next to most attributes, and you can select preset values from the drop-down menus.
+There are tooltips next to most attributes, and you can select preset values from the drop-down menus.
 You can certainly create all your product listings this way, but it’s impractical for most large businesses.

-Each category of product you sell will use a different template, with different required attributes and valid values.
+Each category of product you sell uses a different template with different required attributes and valid values.
 Shoes have different required attributes from electronics, beauty products, foods, and so on.
-If you’re not able to populate all the required attributes for a product, you won’t be able to list the product.
+If you cannot populate all the required attributes for a product, you cannot list the product.

-When you’re filling in the category-specific attributes using templates, you can’t select from a drop-down menu like you would when you create single products manually.
-You’ll have to make sure you’re matching Amazon’s valid values exactly (including spacing, spelling, and capitalization), or you’ll receive errors when you upload your products, and they won’t get listed.
+Without a drop-down menu to select your product attributes, you have to make sure you’re matching Amazon’s valid values exactly (including spacing, spelling, and capitalization), or you’ll trigger errors when you upload your products and they won’t get listed.

-Once you’ve filled in the required attributes, you should provide as many preferred attributes as you can, too.
-For example, if you’re selling an electronic device with a screen, you may not be required to fill in the “Screen Finish” attribute, but it’s a preferred attribute that could help you show up for customers who specifically want to buy something with a glossy or matte screen.
-If you have “matte” somewhere in your product description, you could parse that information into a new field that you map to the [screen_surface_description] attribute from the Amazon template.
-You would need to format it as “Matte” to match Amazon’s valid values.
+Once you’ve filled in the required attributes, you should provide as many preferred attributes as you can.
+For example, if you’re selling an electronic device with a screen, you may not be required to fill in the “Screen Finish” attribute, but it’s a preferred attribute that could help you reach customers who specifically want to buy something with a glossy or matte screen.
+If you have “matte” somewhere in your product description, Feedonomics can parse that information into the [screen_surface_description] attribute of the Amazon template.

-There are also optional attributes that can help you.
+Optional attributes can help you, too.
 For example, if you’re selling a set of orange cones in the Sporting Goods category, you might want to include “Soccer, Basketball, Track & Field, Football” in the [sport_type] field.
-It’s not a required field, but filling in extra attributes will make your products more discoverable to customers.
+It’s not a required field, but filling in extra attributes can make your products more discoverable to customers.

 2. Fix up those titles

-The first words in the title should be the most important words.
+The first words in the title are considered the most important.
 Amazon weighs the front of your titles more heavily, because that’s how customers read them.
-Best practice is to put your brand at the front, followed by the model number and name of the product.
+Best practice is to put your brand at the front, followed by the name of the product.